bananive/editor-js-video/README.md

 - Uploading file from the device
 - Pasting copied content from the web
-- Pasting images by drag-n-drop
+- Pasting videos by drag-n-drop
 - Pasting files and screenshots from Clipboard
 - Allows adding a border, and a background
 - Allows stretching an image to the container's full-width